 Addtech's subsidiaries are run using the 'freedom with responsibility' principle, and this independence is highly significant to Addtech's ability to retain and recruit business-driven employees and entrepreneurs.
 Freedom with responsibility means that the companies are free to run and develop their operating activities provided that they follow Addtech's business model and Group-wide rules.
 The Parent Company does not govern the details of the operating activities, but provides an array of tools that support efficiency and optimisation.
-The tools are used in areas such as law, accounting and finance, training, quality, IT and business systems as well as in framework agreements (master contracts) for purchase of services and consumables.
+The tools are used in areas such as law, accounting and finance, training, quality and IT systems as well as in framework agreements (master contracts) for purchase of services and consumables.

 Business units create synergies

 Addtech has grouped its subsidiaries with similar products and solutions into 16 business units under the four business areas to harness the benefits of the Group's network of suppliers, customers and competence.
 Each business unit is led by a manager who often doubles as managing director of one of the constituent companies.
 The business unit manager and business area management support the subsidiaries through board work and in matters of a more operational nature.